 Often the pain occurs after rest and “warm-up” during sports activities but can progress to constant pain, inflammation, acute injuries, and disability.
 There are numerous treatments for these types of injuries, but the best treatment is to avoid it in the first place.
 These include warm-up exercises, arch support with shoe inserts (orthotics), very good quality and not “worn out” running shoes, and taking things slowly to build up muscle strength.

-Fortunately, we don’t have to wear a mask or social distance to minimize the chances of an overuse injury.
-It is important to introduce change in your physical activity gradually and add a fitness program that allows different kinds of stress on your body, giving roughly 48 hours of recovery.
+It is important to introduce change in your physical activity gradually and follow a fitness program that allows different kinds of stress on your body, giving roughly 48 hours of recovery.

-You can walk your dog every day, maybe twice a day, if he or she is an active pup, just vary the routine.
+When it comes to summer dog walking, you can walk your dog every day — maybe twice a day if they’re an active pup — just vary the routine!
 Fast and quick one day, slow and long the next.
 The right shoes are important, but you can alternate them as well.
 Mainly, have fun, stay fit, and love your dog!

 Why choose University Foot and Ankle Institute for overuse injuries?